 Each tree will have a name plaque installed alongside it.

-I'll only be planting native edibles or medicinals on the property.
+I'll only be planting native edibles or medicinals on this part of the property.

 I’m not sure of exact numbers yet but estimate around two dozen.
 Just waiting for the wonderful people at the Kaldor Centre who are assisting with researching names and numbers because Home Affairs wouldn’t provide the information.